Chimera: Harnessing Multi-Agent LLMs for Automatic Insider Threat Simulation: Background and Related Works

+In real-world incidents~\cite{doj2025laatsch,wilkens2021multi}, insiders often execute multi-phase operations with long dwell periods before detection.
+Accordingly, \chimera incorporates three hybrid, multi-stage attacks based on real-world cases~\cite{tavani2014trust,departmentofjustice2003review}.
+In this way, we aim to challenge ITD systems in realistic and complex ways.
+The resulting logs contain temporally correlated traces across multiple modalities (emails, file access, network flows), mirroring the subtle footprint of persistent insider campaigns.
+For example, an insider may gradually escalate privileges through legitimate administrative requests and later exfiltrate design files via a cloud service, appearing benign except for minor anomalies.
+It would be challenging for detection models to identify such hidden threats.

 \textbf{Trust Relationships.} Our threat model assumes that the underlying infrastructure, such as the host operating systems, containerization platform, and logging mechanisms, is fully trusted and uncompromised.
 These components serve solely as a reliable substrate for executing simulation logic and capturing behavioral traces without interference or tampering.
 In contrast, all LLM agents representing employees are considered untrusted, including those modeling malicious or colluding insiders.
 These agents may attempt to exploit system permissions, circumvent access controls, or inject adversarial behavior into collaborative workflows.
 Notably, even agents simulating benign employees may act as inadvertent threat vectors by processing adversarial content, such as phishing emails or misleading peer communications.
-To preserve the realism and integrity of enterprise operations, \chimera enforces configurable RBAC policies that constrain each agent's access to organizational resources.
+To preserve both the realism and integrity of enterprise operations, \chimera enforces agent executions within containers and isolated networks, ensuring that no simulated attack can affect the host or external systems, in alignment with the ethical safeguards.